Skip to content

 PropertiesWriteyesyesno

-Agent defaults are intentionally conservative — read, write, organize, search, and history.
-No delete, no workspace management, no import, no sync.
-Users can grant additional capabilities explicitly.
+Defaults: read, write, organize, search, history.
+No delete, no workspace management, no import, no sync, no bookmarks.
+The author grants additional capabilities explicitly.

 VariantMeaningDisplay

-Denied { capability, participant_id }Participant lacks a required capability"Permission denied" (generic, no capability leak)
+Denied { capability, participant_id }Participant lacks a required capability"Permission denied" (generic, no leak)

 ResolutionFailed(String)Could not resolve capabilities (no identity, network error, parse error)"Capability resolution failed: {detail}"

-The Denied variant intentionally hides capability and participant details from its Display implementation.
-The fields are available for server-side logging and diagnostics but are not exposed to external callers.
-This prevents capability enumeration attacks.
+Denied hides capability and participant details from its Display implementation.
+The fields are available for server-side logging and diagnostics but are not exposed to external callers, preventing capability-enumeration attacks.

 Use case errors typically wrap PermissionError into their domain-specific error type: